GrassHopper1977/Morello_CHERI_Setup/Building.md

 ```
 4. Switch branch using to `dev`:
 ```
-git checkout dev
+git checkout releng/22.12
 ```
-5. We should now be using the `dev` branch.
+5. We should now be using the `git checkout releng/22.12` branch.
 If you're careful (or paranoid) you can use `git log` to double check that you have the expected commit by comparing the ID with the one on the CheriBSD github page.
 6. Now we may want to build this branch (we may also want to include the dependancies).
 Remember that the `cheribuild` command will need to be executed from the `cheribuild` directory.
 We're only going to build teh items that have changed:
 ```
 ./cheribuild.py cheribsd-morello-purecap --no-clean